MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-configure-a-caching-policy.md

 When you host APIs with Azure API Management, you can modify API behavior without having to rewrite code, by use of policies.

-Imagine, as the developer for a board game company, you decide to implement caching for the Board Pricing API.
-First you need to add the API to API Management, then you write your caching policies.
-We'll do this in the next exercise.
+As the developer for a board game company, you decide to implement caching for a Board Gaming API.
+First you need to add the API to API Management.
+Then you write your caching policies.
+We'll do this in this exercise.

 [!include[](../../../includes/azure-sandbox-regions-first-mention-note-friendly.md)]

 > [!NOTE]
 > In this exercise, the Board Gaming web API is hosted in the **azurewebsites.net** domain.
-The API Management instance however is in the **azure-api.net** domain.
+The API Management instance is in the **azure-api.net** domain.

 ## Create a Redis cache

 We'll use the Consumption tier for API Management, for this module.
 That's because Azure configures API Management instances for this tier in just a minute or so.
 Other tiers can take up to 30 minutes.

 The Consumption tier in API Management is intended for organizations that prefer to build APIs on serverless principles.
-It is a tier that has no internal cache.
+It's a tier that has no internal cache.
 We must therefore create an external Redis cache and then configure an API Management caching policy to use it.

 Let's create a cache right away.
 This will allow the setup to run behind the scenes while we work on other steps: